Tenants in Common to Avoid Inheritance Tax

 Conclusion: Is Tenants in Common Right for You?

-As we’ve explored, tenants in common can be an effective estate planning strategy to avoid inheritance tax.
+As we’ve explored, tenants in common can be an effective estate planning strategy to reduce your inheritance tax liability.
 By understanding how this ownership structure works and its implications, you can make informed decisions about your assets.

 Assessing Your Situation